In this article:

 The therapeutic effects of yoga are not limited to your physical body alone but encompass the mind and soul as well.

-Additionally, doing a bit of yoga on a regular basis can also help you lose weight and keep your metabolism rate high.
+Doing a bit of yoga regularly can also help you lose weight and keep your metabolism rate high.

 4. Exercise to re-energize (for cramps)